Chen Shou: Qiao Zhou's advice to Chen Shou

 According to the Jin Shu, Chen Shou's mentor, Qiao Zhou, often told Chen, "You'll become famous for your talent.
 However, it might not be a misfortune if you encounter any setback.
 You should be more mindful about what you do."
 Fang Xuanling remarked that Chen Shou's experiences – being demoted and humiliated when he was in Shu, and again while he was serving under the Jin dynasty – fitted what Qiao Zhou said about him.

+Appraisal

+Chang Qu, who wrote Chen Shou's biography in the Chronicles of Huayang (Huayang Guo Zhi), appraised Chen Shou as follows: "Learn from the past, promote and consolidate those reflections."

 Legacy

 After Chen Shou's death, the official Fan Jun (范頵) and others wrote a memorial to Emperor Hui: "In the past, Emperor Wu of Han issued an imperial decree: 'Sima Xiangru is critically ill.
 Retrieve his writings.'
 The emissary who collected Sima Xiangru's writings told Emperor Wu about the fengshan ceremonies, which were mentioned in Sima's writings.
 The emperor was very surprised.
 We, Your Majesty's subjects, propose: The late zhishu shi yushi Chen Shou wrote the Sanguozhi, which contains good advice and evaluates successes and failures.
 It is beneficial to promoting culture.
 Even though its writing style is not comparable to the works of (Sima) Xiangru, its message is simpler and clearer.
 We hope that it can be collected and reproduced."
 Emperor Hui approved and issued an imperial decree ordering the Intendant of Henan (河南尹) and Prefect of Luoyang (洛陽令) to send scribes to Chen Shou's house and copy the Sanguozhi.

 In the fifth century, Emperor Wen of the Liu Song dynasty felt that Chen Shou's Sanguozhi was too short and not comprehensive enough, so he commissioned Pei Songzhi to annotate the Sanguozhi.
 Pei Songzhi completed his assignment in 429.
 He included new materials he collected through research, and added his personal commentary.
 Pei Songzhi's annotations increased the length of the Sanguozhi to nearly twice its original.